g00341288/g00341288.github.io/_posts/2016-11-4-translating-a-request-for-data-into-a-sql-query-a-worked-example-post.md

 /* the number of employees in each job in each department, the department they are in
 */
-SELECT E.DEPTNO, D.DEPTNAME, E.JOB, COUNT(E.JOB)
+SELECT E.DEPTNO, D.DNAME, E.JOB, COUNT(E.JOB)
 FROM EMP E, DEPT D
 WHERE E.DEPTNO = D.DEPTNO
-GROUP BY JOB;
+GROUP BY E.JOB;

 {% endhighlight %}